yungyuc/ynote/writing/2016/resource/index.rst

 Shared pointers use reference counts to track the life cycle of an object.
 The tracked object is the resource to be managed.
 As long as a shared pointer exists, the reference count is positive, and then the resource is alive.
-When all shared pointers are destroyed to make the reference count descrease to zero, the resource object gets deleted.
+When all shared pointers are destroyed to make the reference count decrease to zero, the resource object gets deleted.

 C++11 provides a shared pointer library ``std::shared_ptr``, but before the standardization, ``boost::shared_ptr`` was the most popular one.
 It probably